Answers to frequently asked questions about voting in NYC

 How can I stay safe from (COVID-19) while voting?

-All New Yorkers can choose to vote by mail or vote early in-person October 24-November 1 in order to skip the lines on Election Day.
+All New Yorkers can choose to vote by mail or vote early in-person starting 10 days before Election Day.
 Visit our Voting and Coronavirus (COVID-19) page for the latest updates.

 What’s on the ballot this election?